wireapp/wire-android/README.md

 ## Required software

-In order to build Wire for Android locally, it is necessary to install the following tools on the local machine:
+In order to build Wire for Android locally, it is necessary to have the following tools installed:

-- JDK 11
+- JDK 17
 - Android SDK
 - Android NDK